New South Wales A and B sets: In service incidents and accidents

 Set A2 is the first and the only Waratah train scrapped.
 The train was damaged beyond repair due to an acid spill during transfer from China, being rebuilt as A80.

-On 14 October 2014, set A29 was extensively damaged after it was trapped by rising flood at Bardwell Park, water reached up to the door level.
+On 14 October 2014, set A29 was extensively damaged after it was trapped by rising flood waters at Bardwell Park, water reached up to the door level.
 Many electrical components underneath the train were destroyed and repairs took several months to complete.

 On 23 October 2014, set A22 derailed when it ran over a set of catch points near Mulgrave.
-The train only had minor damage, was repaired and it soon got back in service.
+The train only had minor damage, was repaired and it soon returned to service.

 On 12 March 2015, set A19 was driven more than 700 m in the wrong direction at Mount Druitt.
 At the time of the incident, a Pacific National freight train was travelling towards the train on the same line.
 The cause of the incident was likely attributed to driver fatigue, and prompted a review of train crew rostering policies.
 No passengers were onboard set A19 at the time of the incident, and no injuries were reported as both trains were stopped in time.

 On 20 March 2017, carriage N5508 on set A8 suffered an explosion in a traction inverter unit at Burwood.
 The cause was found to be a faulty capacitor in the inverter.
 The carriage was subsequently repaired and set A8 later returned to service.